-Work continues to progress on other key OC Streetcar activities, including reviewing the Operations and Maintenance Request for Proposals submissions, coordination with third parties on utility relocation, public outreach and continued coordination with the FTA.
+Work continues to progress on other key OC Streetcar activities, including reviewing the Operations and Maintenance Best and Final offers in preparation for Board approval of contract award, coordination with third parties on utility relocation, public outreach and continued coordination with the FTA.
+The latest quarterly meeting between OCTA and FTA to discuss project status and report on the Project schedule and cost estimate took place on March 3, 2020.